Templated Policies in Immuta

 - Data Owners do not have actual knowledge that Data Users could re-identify individuals.

-Note: The HIPAA Safe Harbor policy is staged by default and cannot be edited by any user.
+Note: The HIPAA De-identification Policy is staged by default and cannot be edited by any user.
 However, Governors can clone this policy and then edit the clone.

 The Data Owner and Data User certifications serve as official acknowledgements that the users and data comply with HIPAA Safe Harbor: